malishav/OSCOAP/draft-selander-ace-object-security.md

     * The CoAP options which are encrypted and not duplicate ({{coap-headers-and-options}}) are removed.
 Any duplicate option which is present has its unencrypted value.
 The Object-Security option is added.

-    * If the unprotected CoAP message has no Payload, then the value of the Object-Security option is the COSE object.
-If the unprotected CoAP message has Payload, then the Object-Security option is empty and the Payload of the protected CoAP message is the COSE object.
+    * If the message type of the unprotected CoAP message does not allow Payload, then the value of the Object-Security option is the COSE object.
+If the message type of the unprotected CoAP message allows Payload, then the Object-Security option is empty and the Payload of the protected CoAP message is the COSE object.

 4. Store in memory the association Token - Cid.
 The Client SHALL be able to find the correct security context used to protect the request and verify the response with use of the Token of the message exchange.